Bioconductor/bioconductor.org/content/developers/package-submission.md

 * Contain a DESCRIPTION file with valid contact information, an informative title and description, correct license specification, appropriate biocViews terms, valid version number.
+* Set Version to 0.99.0 in the DESCRIPTION.
+Subsequent versions created during the review process will be numbered 0.99.1, 0.99.2, etc.  When released, your package's version number will be automatically incremented to 1.0.0.
 * Contain a NAMESPACE that imports all symbols used in the package, and exports just those symbols the package author identifies as appropriate.
   Use of a NAMESPACE implies that appropriate packages are mentioned in the